bryntum/chronograph/src/guides/AdvancedFeatures.md

 ChronoGraph advanced features
 =============================

 This guide introduces more advanced functionality of ChronoGraph.
-To use them we first need to examine the low-level data representation of ChronoGraph.
+To use it, we first need to examine the low-level data representation of ChronoGraph.

 Graph.
 Synchronous identifiers.
 Generator-based identifiers